 Alphabet games have been frequent go to literacy activities in our house for a while now.
 We recently bought a set of magnetic letters and a magnetic easel which have provided oodles of game opportunities.

 My almost 3 year-old came up with this letter game.
 We call it “Runaway Letter”.
 I love that we are practicing letter and sound recognition while incorporating kinesthetic learning.
 This is a great activity for children who are learning to identify letters and/or letter sounds.

-First, we placed all the letters in abc order on the board.
+First, we placed all the letters (here are our favorite magnetic letters) in alphabetical order on the board.
 This always provides great opportunities to notice differences between letters especially easily confused letters like b, d and p.

 Play continues until interest fades.
 My son usually asks to play a few times a day and we’ve been playing the game for a few weeks now.

 Looking for more letter activities and games?
 Check out these other alphabet popular posts.